 A momentary lapse

 Causing Death by Dangerous Driving

 If the driving causes the death of another, then the offence of causing death by dangerous driving may have been committed.
-The driving does not have to be the only cause of the death, if the driving is at least partially to blame.
+A specialist dangerous driving solicitor will be aware that the driving does not have to be the only cause of the death, if the driving is at least partially to blame.

 The maximum sentence for this offence was increased in 2003 from 10 to 14 years.
 A driving ban of two years is also mandatory, with a mandatory retake of the driving test to regain the licence.

 Momentary very bad driving resulting in death usually results in a shorter prison sentence of less than 2 years.
 Longer sentences, of between 2 and 5 years, are given where the driving was considerably worse.
 Sentences of over 5 years are only usually handed out for driving which is extremely or blatantly dangerous.

 Causing Serious Injury by Dangerous Driving

 This relatively new offence was introduced in response to pressure from road safety groups and it provides the CPS and police with the power to charge motorists whose driving they believe to be the cause of a significant injury to another.
 This could be another road user, a pedestrian, or even a passenger in their own vehicle.